Do you guys know how excited I am about these macaroons?

 - Using a tablespoon, scoop out 1 Tbsp amounts and firmly pack with fingers.
 Then push a finger on down the edge of the Tablespoon to scoop it out of the tablespoon, leaving a half-moon shape (see photo).
 Reform into a small disc if it loses shape.

 - Lay bites down on parchment-lined baking sheet.
-Continue until all coconut is used - about 20 bites.
+Continue until all coconut is used – about 20 bites (amount as original recipe is written // adjust if altering batch size).
 Then transfer to refrigerator or freezer to chill.

 - In the meantime, melt chocolate and coconut oil over a double boiler or in microwave in 30 second increments.